ujjwalchadha8/resourcify.me/frontend-web/README.md

 2. CSS: The styling of the UI
 3. Code (Javascript): The handler of user actions, rendering of the UI and fetching data from apis

-### Roadmap to a complete modern frontend developer
+### Roadmap to becoming a complete modern frontend developer
 Here's what you should learn, and in which order:
 <br>
 1. HTML